 “Mandiant has observed APT29 disabling Purview Audit on targeted accounts in a compromised tenant,” said Bienstock.
 “Once disabled, they begin targeting the inbox for email collection.
 At this point, there is no logging available to the organization to confirm which accounts the threat actor targeted for email collection and when.”

-In another attack, APT29 took advantage of the process for self-enrollment for MFA in Azure Active Directory.
+In another attack, APT29 took advantage of the process for self-enrollment for MFA in Microsoft Entra ID.
 When organizations first enforce MFA, users can enroll their devices when they next log in, with no further enforcements in the enrollment process needed.
 That means that anyone who knows the username and passwords can access the account from any location and device to enroll MFA as long as they are the first to do so, said Mandiant researchers.

 APT29 first conducted a password guessing attack against a list of mailboxes (obtained through unknown means) in order to successfully guess the password of an account that had been setup via this MFA self-enrollment process, but that had not yet been used.